-This article provides an overview of child custody, including the various types of custody and how courts make their decisions.
+This article provides an overview of child custody.
 For a handy, printer-friendly reference, download FindLaw's Guide to Child Custody.

 Physical and Legal Custody

-Because joint custody requires a high degree of cooperation between the parents, courts are reluctant to order joint custody unless both parents are in agreement and can demonstrate the ability to make joint decisions and cooperate for the child's sake.
+Because joint custody requires a high degree of cooperation between the parents, courts are reluctant to order joint custody unless both parents agree and can show their ability to make joint decisions and cooperate for the child's sake.

-Another option, although much less favored, is split custody, in which one parent has custody of one or more of the parties' children, and the other parent has custody of the other(s).
-Courts usually prefer not to separate siblings, however, when issuing custody orders.
+Another option, although much less favored, is split custody.
+Split custody is when one parent has custody of one or more of the parties' children, and the other parent has custody of the other(s).
+Courts usually prefer not to separate siblings when issuing custody orders.